Keyboard shortcuts

 • Ask Questions: Create a discussion or issue

-• Debug Mode: Use --debug for troubleshooting
+• Debug Mode: Use --debug flag or RELEASAURUS_DEBUG environment variable for troubleshooting

 Thank you for contributing to Releasaurus!